 In a few weeks we had a lot of sweet potato sprouts coming up in that area.
 Sweet potatoes are pretty hardy and as long as your ground doesn’t freeze you can expect any leftover sweet potato tubers to sprout the next year.
 I wouldn’t intentionally leave them in the ground, just be mindful to double check the area in the spring before you plant that area with something else.

 - Sweet potatoes love heat.
 So for our zone they are some of the last things we plant.
 Planting season is April 15-May 15th

 - Sweet potatoes need at least 100 frost free days (northern climates can cover the ground with clear plastic to help warm up the soil)

 - Sweet potatoes are not the same as yams and they’re different than regular potatoes, sweet potatoes are actually related to the morning glory

 - Plant sweet potatoes in loose, well drained soil (not clay like we did the first year, or you’ll have trouble harvesting them)

 - Once established you only need to water if you notice the vine wilting

 - Plant slips 12-18″ apart and to a depth of about half its length

-- If you live in a warm climate you might be able to grow them year round.
+- If you live in a warm climate that doesn’t freeze (zones 10-11) you might be able to grow them year round.
 As the vine grows you can bury it every 12″ or so and it will re-root and begin a new tuber.